-I. Candidate Eligibility
+- I. Candidate Eligibility - a.
+To be eligible to run for an AS elective office, a candidate must, at the time of the elections: The following eligibility requirements must be met by the end of the filing period, maintained through campaign period and if elected, throughout the term of the position:

-- a.
-To be eligible to run for an AS elective office, a candidate must, at the time of the elections: - (1) be enrolled as a student at the main campus of WWU, and be taking a minimum of six (6) credits as an undergraduate or four (4) as a graduate student.
+(f) be enrolled as a student at the main campus of WWU, and be taking a minimum of six (6) credits as an undergraduate or four (4) as a graduate student.